 4. Functional Floor Plans

 Modern floor plans are built for modern lifestyles.
-A home that is, say, 50 years old, is built for a bygone era.
+A home that is, say, 50 years old, is built for different times, and may need extensive updating.

 New construction home builders invest money with designers, architects and receive lots of homebuyers feedback to make sure that they have either models or options that will be attractive for how you live.